Cleaning And Maintaining Your Grill Or Smoker

 Grease and oils get rancid, particularly in hot weather, and rancid grease on the grates can make your food taste bad.
 Rancid grease on the bottom of the grates can vaporize and flavor the food, too.

 The black crust on the grates is mostly carbon.
 It tastes bad.
-In addition carbon insulates the grates and prevents the food from contacting metal and inhibits grill marks.
+In addition carbon insulates the grates and can stick to food.
 So it is vital that your food go on clean grates.

 The interior of the cooking chamber

-It is helpful to have on hand a putty knife, a bucket, rubber gloves, a stiff wire brush, a softer scrub brush, sponges, steel wool, paper towels, garden hose with nozzle (or pressure washer), dish soap, and stainless steel cleaner.
+It is helpful to have on hand a plastic putty knife, a bucket, rubber gloves, a stiff wire brush, a softer scrub brush, sponges, steel wool, paper towels, garden hose with nozzle (or pressure washer), dish soap, and cleaner fluid.
+A mild enzymatic cleanser like Dawn Grill Cleaner or Dawn Power Dissolver is probably safer than chemical cleaners whose residue could be noxious.
 Never use oven cleaner on the interior and cooking surfaces.
-Scrape and brush them off, wash them with soapy water and or use a mild cleanser like Simple Green.

 If you have a built-in thermometer, clean the probe and if you use a hose be careful not to get water into the dial area.
 Then again, most built-in dial thermometers are crap, so why don't you just remove it and use the hole to insert the probe of a good digital thermometer.

 Gas grills.
 Make sure the gas supply is disconnected and the valve is closed when you do maintenance (DOH!).
-Keep in mind that for some odd reason the connection works in reverse of the normal "righty tighty, lefty loosey" rule.
+Keep in mind that to prevent gas cylinders from being attached to air lines, gas connections work in reverse of the normal "righty tighty, lefty loosey" rule.
 Gas connections tighten when you turn them to the left.

 If you use water to clean, remove electrical parts like igniters or cover them with plastic wrap and tape.
 Some new grills have glass or ceramic "infrared" burners.
 They need to be handled very carefully.
 Read the manual.

-Clean the louvres that allow exhauset to escape.
-They also provide draft through the cooking chamber and that pulls oxygen into the combustion system so you get an the optimum flame.
+Clean the louvers that allow exhaust to escape.
+They also provide draft through the cooking chamber and that pulls oxygen into the combustion system so you get an optimum flame.

-To clean the bottom, remove the covers over the burners and anything else that is easy to remove so you can scrape below and between the burners with the putty knife.
+To clean the bottom, remove the heat diffusers over the burners and anything else that is easy to remove so you can scrape below and between the burners with the putty knife.